Classic Ausangate Trek 5 Days Itinerary | High-Altitude Trek in Peru

 • Galería

-• Unique wildlife and flora: Spot vicuñas, alpacas, condors, and a wide variety of species adapted to extreme altitudes.
+• Wildlife and high-altitude ecosystems: Spot vicuñas, alpacas, Andean condors, and native flora adapted to extreme conditions.

 • Detailed Itinerary